 Praise Father, Son, and Holy Ghost.
 Amen.”

 Leave a comment below on what you made for your Friendsgiving.
-I’m so interested in what you made, how your Friendsgiving went and where you need inspiration leading into next week’s BIG DAY!
+I’m so interested in your Friendsgiving and Fall season!
+Please let me know where you need inspiration leading into next week’s BIG DAY!